Transferring Upmade know-how to Kenya

 Project Objective

-• Boost job creation and skill development.
+• Supporting job creation and skills development

 Partners